Skip to main content

 HIGH PREVALENCE

-Peanuts and peanut flour are extensively used in Malawian cuisine, particularly in vegetable dishes like nkhwani wozinga.
+Peanuts and ground peanut flour turn up all over Malawian cooking, especially in vegetable dishes such as nkhwani wozinga.

 COMMONLY FOUND IN: